 Going forward we are considering what we may be able to deliver based on current costs and likely rent increases.
-We are therefore consulting on three options.
+We are therefore consulting on two options.

-Option 1
+OPTION 1

-5% increase will allow us to carry out improvements that are deemed necessary which will be (only those which are absolutely necessary).
-This option is 6% below inflation.
+A 5.6% increase will allow us to carry out improvements that are deemed necessary which will be: